nsat/space-services-user-guide/Fundamentals.md

 A window is inserted into the schedule with the [Tasking API]().
 The window type controls what payload is reserved.
 A window accepts attitude control information to enable directional control of antennas, apertures, cameras etc.

-## Uploading, Downloading & Sharing Files
+## Uploading Files
-The [Tasking API]() provides an `upload` endpoint for up-linking files to a specific satellite payload.
+The Tasking API provides an [`upload`]() endpoint for up-linking files to a specific satellite payload.
 Files are cached on the ground and queued for upload at subsequent contacts, managed by Spire.

-## Spire Linux Agent
-Each Linux payload runs a local agent to provide a RESTful interface to interact with the satellite bus.
-The services provided by the daemon are numerous, and include file up-link/down-link, telemetry, and attitude control.
+## Downloading Files
+Any files found in the `/outbox` directory on a payload at the end of a window will be transferred off the payload by the satellite bus and queued for download to AWS S3.

+## Sharing Files
+Payload window definitions provide the ability to have the satellite bus copy files from another payload before start.
+Alternatively IP networking is available between payloads when windows overlap.
+More on that in the next 2 sections...

 ## Inter-payload Networking